ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/what-is-a-document-store.dotnet.markdown

 There are three types of the document store objects, all of them implement common `IDocumentStore` interface:

 * `DocumentStore` acts against a remote server via HTTP requests,
-* `EmbeddableDocumentStore` interacts with a RavenDB storange embedded in a user's application by making direct calls to a database (see [RavenDB Embedded mode](../server/installation/embedded))
+* `EmbeddableDocumentStore` interacts with a RavenDB embedded storage in a user's application by making direct calls to a database (see [RavenDB Embedded mode](../server/installation/embedded))
 * `ShardedDocumentStore` works against a sharded RavenDB database (see [How to setup sharding](../client-api/how-to/setup-sharding)).

 The document store ensures access to the following client API features: